CNN cited the American Immigration Council's recent report ...

 The Washington, D.C. federal court promptly dismissed Sheriff Arpaio’s lawsuit.
 That decision was upheld unanimously by a three-judge panel of the D.C.
 Circuit Court of Appeals on August 14, 2015.
 Sheriff Arpaio asked the Supreme Court to review the case, but on January 19, 2016, the Supreme Court denied that request.

 Separately, the Texas federal court preliminarily blocked, on procedural grounds, the President’s DAPA and expanded DACA initiatives (but not original DACA) on February 16, 2015.
 The Department of Justice appealed this order, and arguments were heard on July 10, 2015.
 On November 9, 2015, a divided panel of the Fifth Circuit Court of Appeals upheld the lower court’s ruling in a 2-1 decision.
 The following day, the Department of Justice announced its intention to seek Supreme Court review of the Fifth Circuit’s decision.
 On January 19, 2016, the Supreme Court granted certiorari (meaning, it agreed to take the case), and it heard oral arguments on April 18, 2016.
+On June 23, 2016 the Supreme Court issued a 4-4 decision in United States v.
+Texas, which has the effect of upholding the Fifth Circuit’s decision.

-Both lawsuits seek to “enjoin,” meaning to block implementation of, DAPA and expanded DACA.
+Texas and 25 states seek to “enjoin,” meaning to permanently block implementation of, DAPA and expanded DACA.
 They argue that the executive actions violate the “Take Care” clause of the Constitution because the President has allegedly changed the law rather than “tak[ing] care that the laws be faithfully executed.”
 Initially, both lawsuits sought a “preliminary injunction”—a temporary block during the life of the lawsuit—which is an “extraordinary remedy.”
 To grant a “preliminary injunction,” the court must find that four factors exist—(1) the challenger is likely to succeed on the merits, (2) the challenger is likely to suffer “irreparable harm” without the injunction, (3) the “balance of equities” supports the challenger, and (4) an injunction is in the “public interest.”

-The states’ complaint similarly argued that expanded DACA and DAPA will trigger a “wave” of immigration—even larger than the alleged “flood” of Central American families to the United States caused by DACA (ignoring the substantial evidence that fear of persecution and violence is driving Central Americans from their homes).
+The states’ complaint argued that expanded DACA and DAPA will trigger a “wave” of immigration—even larger than the alleged “flood” of Central American families to the United States caused by DACA (ignoring the substantial evidence that fear of persecution and violence is driving Central Americans from their homes).
 The states also alleged that this wave will “increase human trafficking” by drug cartels and thus “exacerbate the risks and dangers imposed on [states] by organized crime.”
 In addition, the states alleged broader harms from the expenditures on law enforcement, health care, education, processing professional licenses, and other benefits.

-Preliminary Injunction in States’ Lawsuit (Texas v.
-United States)
+Preliminary Injunction in States’ Lawsuit

 On February 16, 2015, Brownsville, Texas federal judge Andrew Hanen, of the U.S. District Court for the Southern District of Texas, temporarily enjoined DAPA and the planned expansion of DACA pending a higher court’s contrary order or a trial on the merits.
 Highlights of the court’s reasoning include: